ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

 sudo cat ~/.kube/config
 ```

 >14.
-You should now have a fully working kubernetes cluster, things to consider are downloading `metallb`, `rancher`, and `longhorn` to make your cluster a little more user friendly.
+You should now have a fully working Kubernetes cluster, things to consider are downloading `metallb`, `rancher`, and `longhorn` to make your cluster a little more user-friendly.
 These Guides can be found from [TechnoTim](https://techno-tim.github.io/)
 {: .prompt-tip}

-## 15. If you are going to install Rancher on this cluster, I noticed that the schedular and conroller manager said "unhealthy".
+## 15. If you are going to install Rancher on this cluster, I noticed that the schedular and controller manager said "unhealthy".
 They seem to work as normal, but a fix for this is as follows:

 1.